ESSENTIAL SKILL

 Automatic Needle Threader

-This type of threader has a built-in mechanism that automatically pushes the thread through the needle's eye with just a press of a button.
-It's perfect for those who struggle with manual dexterity or have limited vision.
+This type has a built-in mechanism that automatically pushes the thread through the needle's eye with just a press of a button.
+Perfect for those who struggle with manual dexterity or have limited vision.

-This type of threader combines the functionality of a needle threader with a thread cutter.
+This type combines the functionality of a needle threader with a thread cutter.
 It has a built-in blade that allows you to trim your thread before it's threaded through the needle.
-It's a convenient two-in-one tool that saves you time and eliminates the need for a separate pair of scissors.
+A convenient two-in-one tool!

 Self-Threading Needles